markjprice/apps-services-net10/README.md

 - Chapter 13 Combining Data Sources Using GraphQL: [code/Chapter13](code/Chapter13)
 - Chapter 14 Building Efficient Microservices Using gRPC: [code/Chapter14](code/Chapter14)

+**Appendices**
+- Appendix A, Answers to the Test Your Knowledge Questions, is included in the free PDF bundle: https://packt.link/supplementary-content-9781835462201.
+- Appendix B, Setting Up Your Development Environment, is included in the free PDF bundle: https://packt.link/supplementary-content-9781835462201.

 **Extra**
 - Chapter X1 Building Serverless Nanoservices Using Azure Functions: [code/ChapterX1](code/ChapterX1)
 - Chapter X2 Managing NoSQL Data Using Azure Cosmos DB: [code/ChapterX2](code/ChapterX2)

-## Extra content to download

-The appendix and color figures are available to download as PDFs:

-- Appendix, Answers to the Test Your Knowledge Questions: coming December 2025.
-- Color images of the screenshots/diagrams used in this book: coming December 2025.

 ## Important
 Corrections for typos and other mistakes and improvements like refactoring code.
 Useful links to other related material.